OpenFE icon

 Uncertainty and convergence

 Results include statistical uncertainty from MBAR analysis.
 If uncertainty exceeds 1 kcal/mol, the calculation may not be converged.
-Increasing simulation length, adding lambda windows, or running more repeats can improve convergence.
+Increasing simulation length or running more repeats can improve convergence.

 Limitations